Migorithm/blockchain-fundamentals/README.md

 ## Forking
 We learned how SHA-256's properties provide immutability for blockchains.
 This means all transactions are immutable and cannot be reversed unless actual, new transactions are made that counteract the first one.

+Or, the only way to reverse previous transaction is to create an entire copy of the chain where the particular transaction didn't take place.
+This process is called **forking**.
+**Forking** can be used when rules for the blockchain need to be modified.(Some blockchains such as Polkadot have invented mechanisms to have forkless upgrades.)

+Most of the time, Forks occur intentionally, but it can happen unintentionally when multiple miners discover a block simultaneously.
+The reconcilation happens as additional blocks are appended, making one chain longer than the others.
+In this case, the network disregards blocks that are not part of the longest chain, labeling them as "orphaned."